What are weather graphics?

 3. Credibility

 Above all else, accuracy is key.
-Good, quality and accurate weather forecasts boost your credibility.
-That’s why having forecasts that break weather down hour by hour are so important to visualize, as it helps viewers plan their days.
+Good, quality, and accurate weather forecasts boost your credibility.
+That’s why having forecasts that break down the weather hour by hour is so important to visualize, as they help viewers plan their days.
 Having the right weather technology in place helps viewers have a more comprehensive understanding of how weather will impact traffic or their plans.

 Our weather graphics solutions